Louisa Lytton

-Louisa Claire Lytton (born 7 February 1989) is an English actress, best known for portraying the role of Ruby Allen in the BBC soap opera EastEnders and Beth Green in the ITV police procedural series The Bill (2007–2009).
+Louisa Claire Lytton (born 7 February 1989) is an English actress, best known for playing Ruby Allen in the BBC soap opera EastEnders (2005–2006, 2018–2021, 2024–2025) and Beth Green in the ITV police procedural series The Bill (2007–2009).
 She also appeared as a contestant on the fourth series of Strictly Come Dancing in 2006 and represented the UK at the Eurovision Dance Contest 2008, finishing ninth.
 Her theatre credits include playing Betty Rizzo in the UK touring production of the musical Grease (2017) and Jenny in 2:22 A Ghost Story (2023).

 Early life

 Louisa Claire Lytton was born on 7 February 1989 in the London Borough of Camden.
 She attended the Sylvia Young Theatre School in Marylebone, London.
 She is of Italian descent on her mother's side and her first cousin once removed is Lisa Maffia, a member of the So Solid Crew.